 Thus, between these two positions, the modern Middle Way would be sought by dynamic weighing-up at the respective place and time, which means that neither an excess of law nor a lack of it is desirable.
 And as it has been said, this should apply equally to both private and public life.

-This also means equilibrium between complex disordered life structures that are more likely to occur in Asia and strictly ordered logical-rational structures, which are favored in Western cultures.
+This also means balancing between complex disordered life structures that are more likely to occur in Asia and rather ordered logical-rational structures, which are favored in Western cultures.